mcdxn/google-books-preview-pages-downloader/README.md

 # Gopre

-Gopre allows you to get the links of the Google Books Preview pages.
+Gopre allows you to get the links of Google Books Preview pages.